 Public Works is committed to ensuring safe and sustainable communities for all.
-This is achieved in many ways, including collaboration on interim housing projects for persons experiencing homelessness (PEH); the inspection and assessment of shelters and interim housing during emergencies and for Medical Sheltering and Project RoomKey which are focused on the most vulnerable populations and PEH; and expediting the process for Affordable Housing and the granting of certificates of occupancy.
+This is achieved in many ways, including collaboration on interim housing projects for persons experiencing homelessness (PEH); the inspection and assessment of shelters and interim housing during emergencies and for Medical Sheltering and Project RoomKey, which are focused on the most vulnerable populations and PEH; providing project management services on transitional, interim and permanent supportive housing projects for PEH, such as Project HomeKey; and expediting the process for affordable housing and the granting of certificates of occupancy.